tapis-project/documentation/source/technical/apps.rst

 -----------------
 Deletion
 -----------------
-An application may be soft deleted.
-Soft deletion means the application is marked as deleted and is no longer available for use.
+An application may be deleted.
+Deletion means the application is marked as deleted and is no longer available for use.
 It will no longer show up in searches and operations on the application will no longer be allowed.
 The application definition is retained for auditing purposes.
 Note this means that application IDs may not be re-used after deletion.